futurice/ios-good-practices/README.md

 For more information on this topic, check out the [Futurice blog: Validating in-app purchases in your iOS app][futu-blog-iap].

 [futu-blog-iap]: http://futurice.com/blog/validating-in-app-purchases-in-your-ios-app

+## Push Notifications

+There are a few things you can do to provide a good user experience when using Push Notifications in your app.

+- __Onboarding:__ Educate your user as to why you want to send pushes to them.
+Tell them about the value (deals, promotions, tips etc) in your onboarding sequence.
+Don't just have them open the app and be bombarded with the Allow Alert.
+- __Targeting:__ Send pushes to only those users who it's relevant to.
+Use a Mobile Marketing solution such as [Carnival](http://www.carnival.io), AppBoy, etc to segment your users and push to those groups only.
+- __Timing:__ Don't send pushes to users who may be asleep.
+Try to send any broadcasts to them in their local timezone.
+- __Engaging:__ Text should give them a reason to open up the app.
+Also use "tap here" instead of "click here".
+- __Respect:__ Respect your users at all time.
+Having push access is a right, not a priveledge.
+Do NOT spam them.
+It's a fast way to be uninstalled.

 ## License